Table of Contents

 - Proceed with “Edit Listing” to add Platinum Keywords to your particular product listing.

 - Go to the “Keywords” item.
-Here you’ll see the slot with existing Platinum Keywords or add new ones to your product pages.
+You’ll see the slot with existing Platinum Keywords or add new ones to your product pages.

-Backend keywords are hidden search words that only Amazon merchants are privileged to.
+Backend search terms are hidden search words that only Amazon merchants are privileged to.
 While shoppers can’t see such keywords, they serve as a method to tell the platform’s algorithm that a particular keyword is relevant to your product listing.

 Amazon Platinum Keywords: Final Thoughts

-Platinum keywords served as a powerful method for Platinum Merchants to produce a unique customer experience on their Webstores and Amazon.com pages.
+Platinum keywords were a powerful method for Platinum Merchants to produce a unique customer experience on their Webstores and Amazon.com pages.

 Because of high competition among new sellers on the marketplace, such an option went the way of the dinosaur.
 As a result, the Webstores began to fade before being discontinued.

-Alternatively, many merchants now put a lot of effort into Amazon.com SEO to fill their product listing pages as accurately as possible with keywords to cover a broad target audience base.
+Alternatively, many merchants now put much effort into Amazon.com SEO to fill their product listing pages as accurately as possible with keywords to cover a broad audience base.
 The platform internally utilizes a rank algorithm based on the frequency of search terms and the associated keywords.
 So, retailers who don’t pay enough attention to optimizing their keywords can lose customers and profits.

 How to keep track of your keyword rank on Amazon?
 The good idea is to use a special tool for this.
 Apart from many other product listing monitoring features, SellerSonar scans the organic and ad ranks of keywords’ dynamics compared to the previous day and shows the statistics within 10, 30 days, 6, and 12 months.
-Users can quickly check keywords in the top 10, top 30, and top 100 and Amazon choice.
-Moreover, within the shortest time frame, it will also be possible to compare the graphs of product competitors for each of the keywords.
+Users can quickly check search terms in the top 10, top 30, and top 100 and AMZ choice.
+Moreover, within the shortest time frame, it will also be possible to compare the graphs of product competitors for each of the search terms.

 Sounds great, doesn’t it?
-So, register for a free 90-day trial and get started with the best Amazon keyword tool to get as many insights as possible.
+So, register for a free 29-day trial and get started with the best Amazon keyword tool to get as many insights as possible.